 Dylan Moses’ first four games of 2020 didn’t answer many questions

 We still haven’t seen him take the next step as a down-to-down linebacker taking on blocks, stacking and shedding, and seeing through blockers to read and react.
-Hopefully, that comfortability comes back as the season progresses because he needs to show growth in that area if he wants to be drafted ahead of PSU’s Parsons.
+Hopefully, that comfortability comes back as the season progresses.
+He needs to show growth in that area if he wants to be drafted ahead of PSU’s Parsons.

 He only has produced one pass defense in his two-plus years at Alabama, with one interception coming as a freshman.
 It can be maddening watching college linebackers in coverage given the more modern responsibilities of matched-based zones.
 Still, with the athleticism Moses possesses, he should be more of a factor in coverage.
-However, broadcast angles can and will lie to you, so coming to any concrete conclusions should be given the cold shoulder until the coaches’ tape has been cycled through.
+However, broadcast angles can and will lie to you.
+Coming to any concrete conclusions should be given the cold shoulder until the coaches’ tape has been cycled through.

 His pass-rush chops are well documented, and hopefully, the production follows throughout 2020 if he keeps getting the opportunities he’s been afforded so far.
 His jitterbug-style agility and downhill acceleration should make him a menace coming off the edge, although interior blitzes bear no fruit given his high pad level.

-Hopefully, as the season progresses, the game’s speed will begin to slow down a bit more for Moses, and he can continue to do it play in and play out while remaining a menace.
+Hopefully, as the season progresses, the game’s speed will begin to slow down a bit more for Moses.
+Then, he can continue to do it play in and play out while remaining a menace.

 Dylan Moses’s best fits in the NFL leading up to draft

 Honestly, it doesn’t really matter.
 Any coach will look at that type of athlete and salivate.
 No matter his role in the NFL, this young man should find success, even as a MIKE that has to come downhill and take on a ton of blocks.
 His work ethic is well documented.
 He’s going to figure it all out.